 Embedded Command Line Interfaces and Why You Need Them

-Throughout the development process, from hardware prototyping to manufacturing, the need to run test code repeatedly arises.
+Throughout the development process, from hardware prototyping to manufacturing, the need to test code repeatedly arises.
 This is crucial for verifying functionality and performing system-level testing.

 However, relying on debuggers or restarting the device to trigger events can lead to delays during boot-up and initialization.
 Moreover, it assumes that manufacturers and non-developers possess the necessary knowledge and tools to navigate these complexities.
-Thus, it becomes essential for embedded systems to offer a straightforward method for executing commands repeatedly through an accessible interface during both development and manufacturing.
+Thus, it becomes essential for embedded systems to include a straightforward method for executing commands repeatedly through an accessible interface during development and manufacturing.

 Enter the solution: a command-line interface (CLI).
 This tool empowers users to exercise various features and functions without requiring expertise in debugging or software intricacies.
 Testing can be efficiently conducted via the CLI using the most suitable communication interface for the scenario, such as UART, USB, RTT, or Bluetooth.

-While it’s possible to write a custom CLI, open-source solutions are available that can often meet your needs with minimal modification.
-Before embarking on an internal project, it’s worth reviewing available open-source CLI solutions to find one that fits your requirements.
+While custom CLI implementations are certainly an option, a wealth of open-source solutions is available that can often meet your needs with minimal modification.
+Before embarking on a project, it’s worth reviewing available open-source CLI solutions to find one that fits your requirements.
 Here, we outline the key features to consider when choosing or implementing a CLI for embedded systems.

 Requirements